Chart Color Schemes

 Freemans Reach is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for the broader area, as of November 2025, the estimated population of Freemans Reach is around 2,004.
-This reflects a decrease of 45 people since the Census in 2021, which reported a population of 2,049 people.
-The current resident population estimate of 2,002 by AreaSearch was inferred following examination of the latest Effective Regional Population (ERP) data release by the ABS in June 2024 and an additional one validated new address since the Census date.
-This level of population equates to a density ratio of 98 persons per square kilometer, providing significant space per person and potential room for further development.
-Natural growth primarily drove population growth in the suburb, contributing approximately 72.0% of overall population gains during recent periods.
+As of November 2025, the estimated population for the Freemans Reach statistical area (Lv2) is around 1,986.
+This figure represents a decrease of 63 people since the 2021 Census, which reported a population of 2,049.
+The current estimate is based on AreaSearch's validation of new addresses and resident population data from the latest ERP release by the ABS in June 2024, along with an additional validated address since the Census date.
+This results in a population density ratio of approximately 97 persons per square kilometer.
+Natural growth contributed to around 72% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to demographic trends and aggregated SA2-level projections, Freemans Reach is expected to increase by 163 persons to the year 2041, reflecting an increase of 8.8% in total over the 17-year period.
+For demographic projections until 2041, AreaSearch is using ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are utilized.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Based on aggregated SA2-level projections, the Freemans Reach (SA2) is expected to increase by approximately 162 persons to reach a total population of around 2,148 by the year 2041.
+This projected growth reflects an overall increase of about 9.7% over the 17-year period.

 Frequently Asked Questions - Population